Display Box: The Quiet Profit Engine Nobody Measures

 • Box integrity score (1–5) after week 4

-• Consumer recall of key message (exit survey)
+• Consumer recall of key message via exit survey

 Conclusion

-Use corrugated for anything >3 kg or destined for floor placement; rigid board is for countertop luxury items where “touch-and-feel” beats structural strength.
+Use corrugated for anything heavier than 3 kg or for floor placement.
+Corrugated offers structural strength.
+Use rigid board for countertop luxury items where the feel of the material matters more than load-bearing capacity.

-Yes—pop-up or “1-second” auto-bottom designs reduce assembly time to 8 seconds per unit, offsetting slightly higher unit cost with store labor savings.
+Yes.
+Pop-up or “1-second” auto-bottom designs reduce assembly time to about 8 seconds per unit.
+The slightly higher unit cost is offset by lower shipping weight and reduced store labor.
+For large programs, the freight savings often exceed the added material cost.

-Water-based dispersion coatings now match the 24-hour Cobb rating of traditional PE, and they repulp in standard mills.
+Yes.
+Water-based dispersion coatings now match the 24-hour Cobb rating of traditional polyethylene (PE) coatings.
+They repel moisture effectively and can be repulped in standard paper mills, unlike PE-coated boards that must be landfilled.

-Field data from 42 stores shows 89 % correlation between boxes passing the 30-second test and surviving at least three restock cycles.
+Field data from 42 stores shows an 89% correlation between boxes that passed the 30-second test (can be restocked quickly without tools) and boxes that survived at least three restock cycles.
+It’s a reliable practical test for reusability.

 Index